Skip to main content

 Android 12+ splash artwork

-> purgetss brand --splash
+> purgetss brand --splash-icon

 ./purgetss/config.cjs